Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 ### Datazone

 Datazones can be used to record when an agent enters and exits a certain region.
-This is recorded in the generated CSV file; see the [How are datazones logged?](CSVLoggerGuide.md#how-are-datazones-logged) for more details.
+This is recorded in the generated CSV file; see the [How are datazones logged?](CSVLoggerGuide.md#how-are-datazones-logged) for more details, and the [Datazone End-to-End test](https://github.com/Kinds-of-Intelligence-CFI/animal-ai-e2e/blob/main/testConfigs/testDatazone.yml) for an example usage.

 * **Name**: `CylinderTunnelTransparent`
 * **Size Range**: `(0.1,0.1,0.1)-(40,10,40)`